-Designing effective assessment is a challenge.
-Designing effective assessment is even more of a challenge given the current nature of our instructional environment.
-With students learning at home, typical summative assessments, end of unit or end of the week tests, are more difficult to design and to deliver.
+Designing effective assessments is a challenge.
+Designing effective assessments is even more of a challenge given the current nature of our instructional environment.
+With students learning at home, typical summative assessments, end-of-unit or end-of-the-week tests, are more difficult to design and deliver.
 Questions about summative tests, and quizzes for that matter, that are taken at home, with or without adult supervision include:

 - “How can we develop tests that reflect what we teach when it feels like we cannot effectively control that which we wish to teach?”

 - “Can we control assessments such that students will not take advantage of a loosely supervised setting?”